-16 Analysts optimism are constructed as in Jackson (2005, p.
+&lt;sup>16 Analysts optimism are constructed as in Jackson (2005, p.
 683).
+To examine the robustness of results we also measure the analysts' optimism using analysts' revisions in analysts' EPS forecasts.

-17 In a further test, we replace residual institutional ownership with institutional ownership (i.e. without adjusting for size).
+&lt;sup>17 In a further test, we replace residual institutional ownership with institutional ownership (i.e. without adjusting for size).
 The results are qualitatively similar.